 A defining characteristic of Fungi is that, in contrast to animals, they are typically embedded in their food and digest it externally in the presence of competitors (think of the blue lines of mold in blue cheese).
 Thus, different fungi specialize in “eating” different foods, hence their diverse primary metabolism.
-In collaboration with the Hittinger and Kurtzman labs at UW-Madison and the USDA, respectively, we are in the process of sequencing and analyzing the genomes of all known yeast species from the subphylum Saccharomycotina to study the evolution of their diverse metabolic and ecological functions.
+In collaboration with the Hittinger lab at the University of Wisconsin-Madison and with the late pioneer of budding yeast taxonomy Clete Kurtzman, we are sequencing and analyzing the genomes of all known yeast species from the subphylum Saccharomycotina to study the evolution of their diverse metabolic and ecological functions.
 For more information, please check the Y1000+ Project website.

 Because digestion happens externally, fungi have also evolved potent food defense mechanisms (hence their diverse secondary metabolism).
 The cholesterol-reducing drug lovastatin, the antibiotic penicillin, and the potent carcinogen aflatoxin are just a tiny sample of the pharmacopoeia stored in and manufactured by fungal DNA.
 Our lab studies elucidate how this diversity is generated and maintained as well as how it contributes to fungal pathogenicity.
 For these studies, we largely study Aspergillus molds and we are collaborating with Gustavo Goldman’s lab at the University of Sao Paolo and with Nick Oberlies’ lab at the University of North Carolina at Greensboro.